jfriedlein/Numerical_examples_in_dealii/README.md

 # Numerical_examples_in_dealii
 A collection of different numerical examples implemented in deal.ii

+"A numerical example is worth a thousand equations."
+[Frans Paul VAN DER MEER, Dissertation-Propositions]

+... and takes about as many lines of code.

 ## ToDo
 * add a few pictures of the meshes here
 * add a documentation (input arguments, interface)